 How far is “two rows”?
 Two meters.

-Fast forward to today and social-distancing guidance advises us to stay two meters away from other people.
 Humans are pretty good at judging that distance – it’s about the height of a tall person, the length of a llama, and the widest puddle I’ll venture to jump across.
-That number becomes critically important when moving beyond social-distancing to contact-tracing however.
+But when it comes to helping kids visualize 2 meters, a few creative tools can make all the difference.

 Contact tracing is the complex process of backtracking in time to find out who an infected individual may have come into contact with and subsequently transmitted the virus to.
 If we can do this with a high degree of confidence, then we can accurately predict who is at risk and target limited testing resources.
 This kind of pinpoint screening is one of the keys to getting back to work.